ToughBuilt Industries Announces 15.91 Million USD in Amazon 2022 Sales

 - ToughBuilt entered new Amazon markets in Brazil, France, Germany, Italy, Spain, and the United Kingdom in 2022.

-/EIN News/ -- IRVINE, Calif., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. ("ToughBuilt") (NASDAQ: TBLT; TBLTW) announced today that gross global Amazon sales for 2022 through Amazon.com were approximately $15.91 million USD.
+IRVINE, Calif., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. ("ToughBuilt") TBLT TBLTW))) announced today that gross global Amazon sales for 2022 through Amazon.com were approximately $15.91 million USD.
 This represents an approximate 25% increase from 11.87 million in Amazon sales in 2021.
 Throughout 2022, ToughBuilt introduced sales to new Amazon portals around the globe, including Brazil, France, Germany, Italy, Spain, and the United Kingdom, while continuing to foster sales in leading regional channels such as the United States and Canada.

 Michael Panosian, ToughBuilt's Chief Executive Officer, and Chairman, commented, "Our growth and brand expansion through Amazon sales remains a driver of ToughBuilt's success.
 As we continue expanding into new international marketplaces and introducing ToughBuilt products to new regions through, we believe our global online sales will contribute to overall long-term revenue growth.
 We look forward to extending and further diversifying our reach to promote new opportunities for continued revenue success."